Pedro-Bernardo/CTF-Writeups/SECCON19/lazy/README.md

 Then it just sends us the file contents.

 ## Getting the Libc
-With a few tests, I ftigured out that our input is at offset 6 from the `printf(s)`, so we could access our input directly via format the string by using the positional argument `"%6$s"`.
+With a few tests, I figured out that our input is at offset 6 from the `printf(s)`, so we could access our input directly via the positional argument `"%6$s"`.
 We can also offset the saved EBP in the stack and leak it by using the `"%10$p"` format.
 With this, we can calculate the address of our input on the stack.

 ```python